-Hundreds expected at Chile in October this weekend
+Hundreds expected at Chile in October

 FARMINGTON - Summer Jakino-Whistle's favorite food is chips and salsa, so it is no surprise the former home economics teacher began "tinkering with recipes" at her house.